Four Indigenous people killed in ‘clash’ with Venezuelan military over WiFi

 “After that massacre, the Venezuelan state committed to protect the Yanomami lands, and instead, they are being attacked again,” said Burelli of SOS Orinoco.

 How the conflict in Parima B escalated is unclear.
-The Post reviewed an internal police report that listed a total of four dead and six wounded.
+The Post reviewed an internal police report that listed the four dead, as well as six wounded — three Yanomami and three soldiers.
 Security forces arrived days after the incident, according to the report.

 Two of the soldiers were held hostage and released only after several days of mediation.
 They were later taken to a hospital in Puerto Ayacucho, the capital of Amazonas state.